Leo Burdock: History

 Burdock's son, Brian, took over the business with his cousin Paddy Burdock after the death of his parents.
 The company was later sold to a franchise.
 The shop has opened more venues around Dublin, in Dundrum, Liffey Street, Howth, Ballyfermot, Rathmines, Phibsborough, Tallaght, and Temple Bar.

 Celebrity visitors

-Since the 1990s, Burdocks has been documenting the famous visitors on their Burdock's Hall of Fame that hangs in each shop with such people as Naomi Campbell, Nicole Kidman, BB King, Ray Charles, Daniel Day-Lewis, Metallica, Snoop Dogg, Mick Jagger, Rod Stewart, Richard Harris, Conor McGregor, Bruce Springsteen (whom they refer to as a regular), and Dublin band U2.
+Since the 1990s, Burdocks has been documenting the famous visitors on their Burdock's Hall of Fame that hangs in each shop with such people as Naomi Campbell, Nicole Kidman, B. B. King, Ray Charles, Daniel Day-Lewis, Metallica, Snoop Dogg, Mick Jagger, Rod Stewart, Richard Harris, Conor McGregor, Bruce Springsteen (whom they refer to as a regular), and Dublin band U2.